AdobeXD/plugin-samples/reference/scenegraph.md

 ### ScrollableGroup.viewport : <code>!{viewportWidth: number, offsetX: number} | {viewportHeight: number, offsetY: number} | {viewportWidth: number, offsetX: number, viewportHeight: number, offsetY: number}}</code>
 The viewport is a rectangle whose bounds are defined explicitly on scrolling axes and fit automatically to the content on non-scrolling axes:
-* On a scrolling axis, the bounds are specified in {@link core/coordinate-spaces-and-units.md local coordinates}
-using the `viewport` values specified here.
+* On a scrolling axis, the bounds are specified in [local coordinates](/reference/core/coordinate-spaces-and-units.md) using the `viewport` values specified here.
 * On a non-scrolling axis, the bounds are automatically calculated to exactly fit the content (just like the blue selection rectangle seen when you select a plain Group).

-For example, if scrollingType == VERTICAL, the top of the viewport is `viewport.offsetY` in the ScrollableGroup's local coordinates, the bottom of the viewport is `viewport.offsetY + viewport.viewportHeight` in local coordinates, and horizontally there is no viewport clipping -- the entire current {@link localBounds} range is visible.
-The `viewport` object will only contain `offsetY` and `viewportHeight` properties in this case.
+For example, if scrollingType == VERTICAL, the top of the viewport is `viewport.offsetY` in the ScrollableGroup's local coordinates, the bottom of the viewport is `viewport.offsetY + viewport.viewportHeight` in local coordinates, and horizontally there is no viewport clipping -- the entire current [localBounds](#SceneNode-localBounds) range is visible.
+The
+`viewport` object will only contain `offsetY` and `viewportHeight` properties in this case.

 **Kind**: instance property of [<code>ScrollableGroup</code>](#ScrollableGroup)